SOCCER “LOCAL RULES”

 Law 6 – The Other Match Officials (Assistant Referees)

-Referees may, at their discretion, may use volunteer Assistant Referees (linesmen) to call ball in and out of play.
+Referees may, at their discretion, use volunteer Assistant Referees (Team Linespersons) to call ball in and out of play.
+For all games officiated by one referee, each team is required to make one club linesman available.

-- If volunteer Assistant Referees are use, they may only call Goal Line and Touch Line outs (not offside).
+- If volunteer Assistant Referees are used, they may only call Goal Line and Touch Line outs (not offside, or goals).

 Law 7 – The Duration of the Match